 Below is a description of each applicable violent criminal offense that is based upon New Jersey statutes and references to statutory citations that provide complete explanations of each designated offense.
 The descriptions provided below are not intended to be a complete explanation of each offense or a substitute for the actual provisions of the authorizing statutes.
-Instead, the descriptions are provided as an aid in facilitating understanding of the general intent and practical applications of the violent criminal offenses that pertain to this Policy.
+Instead, the descriptions are provided as an aid in facilitating understanding of the general intent and practical applications of the violent criminal offenses that pertain to this Unsafe School Choice Option Policy.

 - a.
 Homicide [N.J.S.A.
-2C:11-2] A student is a victim of a homicide when he or she is the child, sibling or other relative of a decedent, resulting from someone purposely, knowingly or recklessly causing the death of the student's parent, sibling, or relative in or on school grounds. - b.
+2C:11-2] A student person is a victim of a homicide when he or she is the child, sibling or other relative of a decedent, resulting from someone purposely, knowingly or recklessly causing the death of the student's parent, sibling, or relative in or on school grounds. - b.
 Assault [N.J.S.A.
-2C:12-1(A)(1-3) and 2C:12-1(B)(1-4)] A person is a victim of an assault when the actor: purposely, knowingly, or recklessly causes bodily injury to the victim negligently, recklessly, knowingly, or purposely causes bodily injury to the victim with a deadly weapon attempts by physical menace to put the victim in fear of imminent serious bodily injury; or knowingly points a firearm at or in the direction of the victim, whether or not the actor believes it to be loaded. - c.
-Sexual Assault [N.J.S.A.
-2C:14-2] A student is a victim of a sexual assault when the student is a victim of an act of sexual contact when the victim is less than thirteen years old and the actor is at least four years older than the victim, or the student is a victim of an act of sexual penetration under any of the following circumstances: - (1) The victim is less than thirteen years old. - (2) The victim is at least thirteen, but less than sixteen years old; and the actor is at least four years older than the victim. - (3) The victim is at least sixteen years old, but less than eighteen years old; and the actor has supervisory or disciplinary power over the victim. - (4) The actor uses physical force or coercion. - (5) The victim is one whom the actor knew or should have known was physically helpless, mentally defective, or mentally incapacitated. - d.
-Bias Intimidation [N.J.S.A.
-2C:16-1(Aa)] A person is a victim of the crime of bias intimidation when an actor commits, attempts to commit, conspires with another to commit or threatens the immediate commission of an offense specified in Chapters 11 through 18 of Title 2C of the New Jersey Statutes; N.J.S.A.
-2C:33-4; N.J.S.A.
-2C:39-3; N.J.S.A.
-2C:39-4 or N.J.S.A.
-2C:39-5 in the following circumstances:
+2C:12-1(A)(a)(1)(1-3) and 2C:12-1(Bb)(1-4)] A person is a victim of an assault when the actor: purposely, knowingly, or recklessly causes bodily injury to the victim [N.J.S.A.
+2C:12-1(a)(1)]; negligently, recklessly, knowingly, or purposely causes bodily injury to the victim with a deadly weapon [N.J.S.A.
+2C:12-1(a)(2), N.J.S.A.
+2C:12-1(b)(2) and N.J.S.A.
+2C:12-1(b)(3)]; attempts by physical menace to put the victim in fear of imminent serious bodily injury [N.J.S.A.
+2C:12-1(a)(3)]; or knowingly points a firearm at or in the direction of the victim, whether or not the actor believes it to be loaded.
+[N.J.S.A.
+2C:12-1(d)(4)].

+- c.
+Aggravated Sexual Assault [N.J.S.A.
+2C:14-2] A student person is a victim of a sexual assault when the student is a victim of an act of sexual contact when the victim is less than thirteen years old and the actor is at least four years older than the victim, or the student is a victim of aggravated sexual assault when the actor commits an act of sexual penetration with the victim under any of the following circumstances: - (1) The victim is less than thirteen years old. - (2) The victim is at least thirteen, but less than sixteen years old; and the actor is at least four years older than the victim. - (3) The victim is at least sixteen years old, but less than eighteen years old; and the actor has supervisory or disciplinary power over the victim. - (4) The actor uses physical force or coercion. - (5) The victim is one whom the actor knew or should have known was physically helpless, mentally defective, or mentally incapacitated. - (a) At least thirteen, but less than sixteen years old; and - (i) The actor is related to the victim by blood or affinity to the third degree; - (ii) The actor has supervisory or disciplinary power over the victim by virtue of the actor's legal, professional or occupational status; or